Jexah/Pasta.wtf/README.md

 You can then add test cases as you please, from the admin menu on the website.
 They are saved (and accessible) via the following hirachy: /unit/week/task

 The cost (in credits) for using a test is also modifiable.

+Note: These files are missing, because the filenames are too long: http://puu.sh/hgNaY/58961b9651.png